fcpg/vim-fahrenheit/README.md

-Vim-whiplash
+Vim-fahrenheit
 =============
-Whiplash colorscheme for Vim:
+Fahrenheit colorscheme for Vim:

 - Base16 theme for the standard 256-color palette of most terminals
 - Terminal & GUI support